Game-theoretic analysis of Guts Poker: The ``Weenie rule''

 {\bf Conclusion:} The Nash equilibrium $(1/3)^{1/(n-1)}$ with Weenie rule in effect is substantially shifted from the equilibrium $(1/2)^{1/(n-1)}$ without.
-Different from the standard case, the equilibrium with Weenie rule is \emph{strict}; however, for $n\geq 3$ it appears that it is still \emph{not strong}.
+Moreover, different from the standard case, this equilibrium is \emph{strict}.
+It is an interesting open question whether or not it is {\it strong} for $n\geq 3$.